 Change management is also critical.
 A lack of communications across the organization can stifle adoption and your return on investment (ROI).
 A simple education of what RFID is, how it works best and what benefit the business is achieving can go a long way in helping employees embrace it wholeheartedly.

-One more thing to remember: there is no such thing as a standard implementation strategy for RFID, and there is no single “best” RFID solution for all organizations – or even for a particular industry.
+One more thing to remember: there is no such thing as a standard implementation strategy for RFID, and there is no single “best” RFID consultant for all organizations – or even for a particular industry.
 Find a strategic technology partner that can help you map out an incremental innovation plan to effectively address your challenges and achieve your goals without introducing more risk into your organization.
 They can also help you monitor and measure its use and effectiveness and help optimize as needed.

 GET TO KNOW YOUR RFID OPTIONS